KeefirKeefir/4becs/README.md

 Free to use

 ## Overview
 This system provides a lightweight alternative to traditional inheritance, leveraging component-based design with bitmask-based component lookup and dynamic casting.
+Basically all it does is skipping a dynamic cast if it's guaranteed to fail, a dynamic cast wrapper.

 ## Relevant Keywords, you won't need anything else
 - **`Comp`** - Base class for all components.
 All components must inherit from `Comp`.